sozialhelden/ietf-language-tags/README.md

     maximalItemCount: 100,
     // When should the cache evict responses when its full?
     evictExceedingItemsBy: 'lru', // Valid values: 'lru' or 'age'
-    // Cache responses for 2 minutes
-    defaultTTL: 2 * 60 * 1000,
     // ...see https://github.com/sozialhelden/hamster-cache for all possible options },
 });